fredhohman/fredhohman.github.io/_posts/projects/2016-01-20-materials-informatics-grain-growth.md

 Results so far looking promising, but we are still putting the final touches on the project report!

 This project was started in [CSE 8803 / ME 8883 Materials Informatics][mic] class taught in Fall 2015 at Georgia Tech and has since become a standalone research project.
 [The project blog can be found here.][grain-growth]

-Final results are expected to be reported by the end of the Summer 2016 semester.

 ***